Tasks (internal API)

 • _cmdline(self) -> list[str]

-• task_succeeded(self, returncode: Optional[int], execute_directory: Path) -> bool (defaults to True)
+• task_result(self, returncode: Optional[int], execute_directory: Path) -> WorkRequestResults (defaults to SUCCESS)

 They must also implement configure_for_execution(), fetch_input(), check_directory_for_consistency_errors(), and upload_artifacts(), as documented by BaseTaskWithExecutor.
 (They do not need to implement run(), but may do so if they need to run multiple commands rather than just one.)